lowcodeunit/public-web-docs/docs/getting-started/setup.md

 ## LowCodeUnit Dashboard

 Once signed in, the LowCodeUnit Dashboard will load with a free license.
-Your all-in-one platform for project management, the dashboard is a control system for DevOps, identity, hosting, QA, security and more.
+Your all-in-one platform for project management, the dashboard is a control system for applications, DevOps, identity, hosting, QA, security and more.

 ![Dashboard New](/img/screenshots/dashboard-new.png)